IBM-Bluemix-Docs/tone-analyzer/getting-started.md

 The {{site.data.keyword.toneanalyzershort}} service analyzes the tone of input content.
 This tutorial shows commands that analyze different sample content.
 The examples demonstrate both the general-purpose and the customer-engagement endpoints.
 {: shortdesc}

-The tutorial uses {{site.data.keyword.cloud}} Identity and Access Management (IAM) API keys for authentication.
-Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
-Authenticate by using the approach that is right for your service instance.
-For more information about the service's use of IAM authentication, see the [Release notes](/docs/services/tone-analyzer?topic=tone-analyzer-rnrn).
-{: important}

 ## Before you begin
 {: #prerequisites}